 A prenuptial agreement is a formal contract between two people prior to marriage or civil partnership, which sets out how their finances will be organised in the event of the breakdown of the marriage.

-Prenuptial agreements (PNAs) are not formally binding in England and Wales.
+Prenuptial agreements (PNAs) are not legally binding in England and Wales.
 This is in marked contrast to many jurisdictions, including Scotland, the rest of Europe and in most other jurisdictions where PNAs are regulated by law and are therefore commonplace.
-Despite the lack of legally based rules, PNAs are regarded by courts as persuasive and often decisive in many applications for financial relief following the breakdown of a marriage.
+However, PNAs are regarded by courts as persuasive and often decisive as to what the parties intended, following the breakdown of a marriage/civil partnership.

-Times have changed, and this is certainly no longer the position accepted by the public.
-Many people entering a marriage with the sense and foresight to consider what would happen if things go wrong, wish to enter into these constructive agreements, akin to insurance policies, to try to protect their financial position in the event of divorce.
-Despite appearing somewhat unromantic, this safety net offers a peaceful alternative to the throws of legal proceedings and helps avoid leaving your financial future to the discretion of the court.
+Times have changed, and this is certainly no longer the position accepted by the courts.
+Many people entering a marriage with the sense and foresight to consider what would happen if things go wrong, wish to enter into these agreements, akin to insurance policies, to try to protect their financial position in the event of divorce.
+Despite appearing somewhat unromantic, this safety net offers a constructive alternative to what could otherwise be protracted, expensive and uncertain legal proceedings.

 Will my prenuptial agreement be upheld in Court?